ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 The application is configured to use [Jest](https://jestjs.io) as it's testing framework and runner. <a href="https://testing-library.com/docs/react-testing-library/intro" target="_blank"> React Testing Library</a> is bundled with our application, which is used to facilitate testing React components.

 You may be used to testing React components with Enzyme.
-React Testing Library is similar, but instead of dealing with instances of rendered React components, tests work with actual DOM nodes.
+React Testing Library is similar but tests against actual DOM nodes, instead of dealing with instances of rendered React components.
 We will learn how to use React Testing Library as we write unit tests.

 The `npm test` script will run all of our tests and then watch for changes to the code.